INTERVIEW: Chicken-Less Egg Maker Clara Foods Founder “We Can All Get Behind The Fact That Factory Farming Shouldn’t Exist”

 8 Mins Read

 We recently had the opportunity to sit down with Arturo Elizondo, the CEO and co-founder of Clara Foods, a San Francisco-based food technology company that is making eggs without chickens.
-Founded in 2014 with David Anchel, Arturo is using fermentation technology to replicate the protein in eggs without the need to take a single cell from an animal, which comes at a fraction of the environmental impact of factory farming.
+Founded in 2014 with David Anchel, Clara Foods is using fermentation technology to replicate the protein in eggs without the need to take a single cell from an animal, which comes at a fraction of the environmental impact of factory farming.
 Since their inception, Clara Foods has raised US$ 45 million in funding, including investment from the major Illinois-based food and pharmaceutical company Ingredion.
 One of the leading innovators in the alternative protein space, Arturo has recently been listed as one of Forbes’ 30 Under 30.
-In this interview, we speak to the CEO and co-founder of the food disrupting startup about his Clara Foods, why his company is not part of the cell-based/cultivated space and why he will always work in the food industry.
+In this interview, we speak to the CEO and co-founder of the food disrupting startup about Clara Foods, why his company is not part of the cell-based/cultivated space and why he will always work in the food industry.

 GQ: Can you tell us a bit about yourself and how you started Clara Foods?
 Tell us a bit about the journey that got you here.